leojequier/Clownfish_recognition_CNN/README.md

 * Install python 3.7.1 & required dependencies (./Packages_used.txt).
 * Go to one of the network folders: ```cd Networks/TL_2fam1/ ```
 * Train the network and store the log in a txt file with the corresponding format: ```python netTL_2fam1.py > TL_2fam1.out```
-* Further test the trained network: ```python stat_TL_2fam1.py```
+* Further test the trained network and check final accuracy: ```python stat_TL_2fam1.py```
 * Extract the change in loss and accuracy during the training process from the text output to a csv at Clownfish_recognition_CNN/Analyse/your_results: ```python extract_info_csv_train.py```
+* Verify that the there are no sign of abscence of learning or overfitting by plotting these value with the programm of your choice.

 ## More details
 Otherwise, the different folders contain:
 * **Networks:** organized by architecture and type of initialization.
-TL = Transfer Learning RI = random initialization.
-2fam = two families, 4fam = four families, 4fam2 = four families + 1 outgroup constituted of random pictures of other families of Amphiprion sp.
+TL = Transfer Learning; RI = random initialization; 2fam = two families; 4fam = four families; 4fam2 = four families + 1 outgroup constituted of random pictures of other families of Amphiprion sp..
 If you don't know where to start, take a look at TL_2fam1.
 Each folder contains:
   - **net\*.py:** Defines the architecture of the networks and trains them.
 By default, they will train on the ./Datasets/mini, you can change that by selecting setting another directory in the variable "file" at the begining of the script.
   - **stat\*.py:** Tests the resulting network on the validation dataset.
   - **extract_info_csv_train.py:** Transforms the text log of the training process in a csv file for an easier analysis of the change in loss and accuracy.